Pattern Library First Development

 When working on a new site, we kick off a project with research on the problem we are solving, before moving onto designing a lo-fidelity solution.

-Once happy with out solution, we then transform the lo-fidelity mockups into component based hi-fidelity designs.
+Once happy with our solution, we then transform the lo-fidelity mockups into component-based hi-fidelity designs.

 NoFace has recently adopted the use of prototyping tools such as Figma to improve communication with clients on how a solution will be implemented.

 Figma also holds a benefit to providing information on design components included in the solution, such as CSS rules, positioning, sizing, etc.

 Having complete access to the prototypes and properties it holds is crucial for developers to create a pixel-perfect solution.